McRp3009/Project-SD/README.md

 2. There are other compilation rules:
     - Make table_server: Compiles and makes the executable for the server
     - Make table_client: Compile and make the executable for the client
-    - Make libtable: Compile and make the library .a file containing the data.o entry.o table.o list.o files.
+    - Make libtable: Compile and make the library . a file containing the data.o entry.o table.o list.o files.
 3. Allows multiple clients to be connected to a server.

 ## Note